-The Diesel Emissions Mitigation Program (DEMP) uses funding from the Volkswagen Settlement and the EPA's Diesel Emissions Reduction Act (DERA) State Grant Program to provide project-specific funding to mitigate mobile sources of emissions.
-The primary objective of the Diesel Emissions Mitigation Program is to fund projects that reduce mobile source emissions such as nitrogen oxides, particulate matter, and organic hazardous air pollutants.
+The Diesel Emissions Mitigation Program (DEMP) utilizes funds from the Volkswagen Settlement and EPA's Diesel Emissions Reduction Act (DERA) State Grant Program for projects which mitigate mobile sources of emissions.
+The primary objective of DEMP is to fund projects that reduce mobile source emissions such as nitrogen oxides, particulate matter, and organic hazardous air pollutants in areas where people live, work, and visit.

 Volkswagen Settlement - Environmental Mitigation Trust for State Beneficiaries